sailenk/TakeAwayTestApi/README.md

-This is Take Away Test Demo Solution built on .Net 8 using SQLite and NUnit and Moq for test.
-You can run it directly on VS Code or Studio, you can either use POSTMAN or built in .Net feature to test endpoint or Swagger.
-Due to time constraint no logging feature added at the moment nor enchance feature such as authentication/authorization or token services.
+This is a demo solution for the Take Away Test, built with .NET 8 using SQLite.
+It includes tests written with NUnit and Moq.
+You can run it directly in VS Code or Visual Studio, and test the API endpoints using either POSTMAN, .NET's built-in testing features, or Swagger.
+Due to time constraints, logging, authentication, authorization, and token services were not included.
+The primary focus of this project is to demonstrate REST API CRUD operations.

 Data Models